evildecay/etcdkeeper/README.md

 ## Usage
 * Run httpserver3.exe
-* If linux or darwin,Please compile it in its environment
+* If linux or darwin,Please compile it in its environment.
 ```
   Usage of httpserver3.exe:
   -h string